 Suggested time: 6:15 am

-If you’re an early riser, the sunrises of Hoi An are likely to make your jaw drop.
-Start your day in a memorable way with a sunrise by the sea.
+The sunrises of Hoi An’s beaches are likely to make your jaw drop.
+So, If you’re an early riser, start your day in a memorable way with a sunrise by the sea.

+At this hour, you’re likely to have the beach to yourself.
+You can bring along a book and read for a while or simply take in the scene.
 Feeling active?
 Pop into the beginner’s yoga class by Nomad Yoga on the beach.
-Held at Luna d’Auttuno and hosted by experienced yoga instructors from around the world, it’ll energize and invigorate you for your day in Hoi An.
+Held at Luna d’Auttuno and hosted by experienced yoga instructors from around the world, it’ll energize and invigorate you for all the other things you’re going to do in Hoi An.

 A Quick Change